-So-called ‘Dashboards‘ are heard in our analytics driven world but what exactly is dashboard and why we should do it?
+So-called ‘Dashboards‘ are often heard in our analytics driven world but what exactly is business dashboard and why we should do it?

-Regardless of the business functions, chances are that you are keep repeating the manual process of data to report generation, which is often unproductive and inefficient.
+Regardless of the business functions, chances are that you keep repeating the manual routine process of data to report generation, which is often unproductive and inefficient.

 1) You extract the data from databases such as SQL or SAP or whatever the company system is.

-2) You transform and summarize data in Microsoft Excel with the commonly used function such as Pivot Table or Vlookup.
+2) You transform and summarize data in Microsoft Excel with commonly used functions such as Pivot Table or Vlookup.
 You might need to join the data from different sources into one source as well.